 Huey: That's like, Academy Award winning sad.

-Tiny Toon Adventures: In "Hare Today, Gone Tomorrow", when Buster pretends to suffocate in the cage Elmyra put him in, Hamton shows up to him an award for "Best Death in Daytime Television".
+- In "Hare Today, Gone Tomorrow", when Buster pretends to suffocate in the cage Elmyra put him in, Hamton shows up to give him an award for "Best Death on Daytime Television".

 - In another episode, Meryl Streep receives an Oscar for "Best Ordering in a Restaurant".
 She puts it in a purse full of many other Oscars.